 Cast concrete

 Poured concrete is a liquid, self-levelling mortar that is poured onto the floor to a thickness of just a few millimetres.
-It is difficult to install because it requires a single pour.
-Once dry, protect with a coat of varnish or wax.

 Brushed concrete

-Brushed concrete is concrete that has been textured while still fresh, using a broom, brush, rake or specialized machine.
-As it dries, it retains a ridged texture that makes it ideal for outdoor use, as it is less prone to slipping in rain or frost.
+As it dries, it retains its striated texture, making it ideal for outdoor use, as it is less prone to slipping in rain or frost.

 Deactivated concrete

-Deactivated concrete consists of concrete to which an acid deactivator has been applied, eroding part of the material and then removed by high-pressure washing or brushing, leaving a grainy surface.
-It is used in particular on floors that are likely to be frequently damp, to make them slip-resistant.
+Deactivated concrete is concrete to which an acid deactivator has been applied, eroding part of the material and then removed by high-pressure washing or brushing, leaving a grainy surface.